-Path+.
+A control pad on the left side of the handlebars controls all the functions of the Path+.
 Here is a break down of each button and what it does.

 On/off button: This turns the bike on/off.
 It also changes the assist to level 0 when pressed while the bike is on.
 Level 0 disengages any kind of assist; no pedal assist and no throttle assist (even if you turn the twist grip throttle).

 Information button: This cycles through the information on the display (speed, odometer, trip distance, estimated range).